montysecurity/OpenHunt/README.md

 Fingerprints Supported:
 - Cobalt Strike Servers

-If the field names in the Sigma rule do no match the field names in your SIEM/EDR/XDR platform then you can rename them (see `python openhunt.py -h`)
+If the field names in the Sigma rule do not match the field names in your SIEM/EDR/XDR platform then you can rename them (see `python openhunt.py -h`)

 #### Requirements